muhammadsaad11/EcommerceAPI/readme.md

 python databaseSeeder.py
 ```

+For efficiency I have also used pagination in data fetching from the API.

 ## Database
+I have tried to normalize the database structure as much as possible.
 #### User
 This table has the user information in it.
 For simplicity I am using the same table to store customer and company users.
 The company_user field is its identifier.